Man who claimed to have bomb outside Capitol diagnosed with bipolar disorder

 “We have concerns about the medications that he was prescribed, given his diagnosis,” Grant said.
 “Some of the medications don’t actually treat bipolar disorder.”

 But, she said, “he is amenable to treatment.”
-She said she would check in on him at the D.C. jail regularly by video, “even though he’s a Redskins fan.”

-Roseberry clarified that “I’m not a Redskins fan anymore, I’m a Washington fan.”
+Grant said she would check in on him at the D.C. jail regularly by video, “even though he’s a Redskins fan,” she said jokingly.
+Roseberry, who appeared to be in good spirits, clarified that “I’m not a Redskins fan anymore, I’m a Washington fan.”
 The team changed its name last year under pressure to stop using a word derogatory toward Native Americans.

 “I appreciate that you want to get help,” Faruqui told him before closing the hearing.
 “The greatest challenge is asking for help.”